lostinst/lostinst.github.io/_posts/2017-01-24-34-Da-Han-(Part-3)-I-Am-Laughing-Just-Thinking-about-It.md

 ---

-Da Han talked about the production stories of the 2nd episode of the &quot;_Star Trek: Axiom&quot;_ fan film, &quot;_Yorktown: A Time to Heal&quot;_, starring George Takei and James Shigeta, and his thoughts and lessons learned during the failed production process working with producer Stan Woo.
+Da Han talked about the production stories of the 2nd episode of the &quot;_Star Trek: Axiom&quot;_ fan film, &quot;_Yorktown: A Time to Heal&quot;_, starring **George Takei** and **James Shigeta**, and his thoughts and lessons learned during the failed production process working with producer Stan Woo.
 After that, we talked about the plot of the ongoing fan film &quot;_TReK&#39;d&quot;_ and our plans.

 Any help is greatly welcomed.
 Join our Wechat group or contact us through feedback channels below.

-Recorded on 20170111, guest: Da Han, his Wechat: da-han1, host: CrazyEMH(Sid in this interview)
+Recorded on 20170111, guest: Da Han, host: CrazyEMH(Sid in this interview)

 ————